Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 We are Lucky Pup Dog Rescue.com of San Diego-- a small group of crazy dog lovers!!
 We are a volunteer based non profit 501c3 dog rescue.

 Our dogs are rescued from high kill shelters in the Southern California area.
-The high kill shelters are killing pups at a rate of about 80% in just a few days at the shelters we rescue from.
-Our dogs come from San Bernardino City, Moreno Valley, Apple Valley where the rescue need is the very greatest.
-We pull dog regardless of their health status, which means we often have large vet bills and long recovery times before adoption.
+We rescue our dogs regardless of their health status, which means we often have large vet bills and long recovery times before adoption.

 Thank you for considering a homeless shelter pet as your new best friend.

-Our headquarters are in San Diego, California.
 We provide a safe, happy home for dogs rescued from high kill shelters until they can be adopted.
 We offer transportation from the shelter, fosters, health care, and multiple adoption opportunities for our pups....to find their forever homes !
-We are an all volunteer, 501c3 non profit dog rescue.
+We are a volunteer based, 501c3 non profit dog rescue.

 Applications are available on our website: http://www.luckypupdogrescue.com.
 You can also email to check for more information about the pup you are interested in.